a photo of a home.

 a photo of a backyard with Philips Hue lights at nightimePhilips Hue smart lights will soon be available for your garden tooSignify

-As we explained in our guide to smart home tech for renters, lights are among the easiest to install and set up.
+As we explained in our guide to smart home tech for renters, smart lights are among the easiest to install and set up.
 Unless market leaders like Philips Hue and LIFX don't offer bulbs compatible with your fittings (in which case you'll need to modify yours or install new ones), fitting smart lights is very simple and a great thing to expand over time.
+Also, these smart devices can help property owners reduce energy consumption and lower utility bills.
+And they can be used to enhance your home's security when connected to a motion sensor.

-Home owners have the extra freedom of fitting lights wherever they like, but otherwise this is one area of the smart home which can be enjoyed by just about everyone.
+Homeowners have the extra freedom of fitting lights wherever they like, but otherwise, this is one area of the smart home that can be enjoyed by just about everyone.

-Unlike renters, homeowners or Airbnb owners are likely more inclined to work on their garden, which is where outdoor Hue lighting comes into play.
-Launched in 2018, the ever-expanding range includes lights for illuminating pathways and flowerbeds, and for mounting to your external walls.
+Unlike renters, homeowners or Airbnb owners are likely more inclined to work on their gardens, which is where outdoor Hue lighting comes into play.
+Launched in 2018, the ever-expanding range includes lights for illuminating pathways and flowerbeds and for mounting to your external walls.

-Other internal smart lighting options include bulbs by Wiz, Ikea and Cync (GE Lighting) and Sengled.
+Other internal smart lighting options include bulbs by Wiz, Ikea, Cync (GE Lighting), Nanoleaf, and Sengled.

 Read More: